Seminar Requirements

 Perusall

-Students can expect the Engaged Learning element of this course to consist of using the Perusall platform to comment on the the first book we’ll use (Lorraine Besser’s The Philosophy of Happiness: An Interdisciplinary Introduction), as well as on other students’ annotations.
+Students can expect the Engaged Learning element of this course to focus on collaborative skills by using the Perusall platform outside of class to comment on the first book we’ll use (Lorraine Besser’s The Philosophy of Happiness: An Interdisciplinary Introduction), as well as on other students’ annotations.
 These will be discussed in class.

 In order to access and annotate the readings on Perusall, you will need to create a Perusall account, and after registering there, enter this course code for Happiness & Meaning: TABER-LGDKG